 When I was a girl, hand-me-downs were a way of life.
-I remember watching my mother hand-sew clothes and adjust already existing pieces so they could be passed down to me or one of my 8 siblings.
-The idea of taking something and making the piece my own interested me from a young age.
+I remember watching my mother hand-sew clothes and adjust existing pieces so they could be passed down to one of my eight siblings or me—the idea of taking something and making the piece my own interested me from a young age.

-Entering the professional world as a grown up I found it difficult to find high quality yet accessibly priced clothing in classic cuts and vintage silhouettes.
-It was during my time in Shanghai that I began working with tailors to create my own clothing - and what started as a hobby expanded into making clothes for family and friends.
+Entering the professional world as a grown-up, I found it difficult to find high-quality yet accessibly priced clothing in classic cuts and vintage silhouettes.
+During my time in Shanghai, I began working with tailors to create my designs - and what started as a hobby expanded into making clothes for family and friends.

-With the confidence my designs gave me and encouragement from the positive responses they received, I launched Gaâla along with my husband and a team of talented Belarusian artisans.
+With the confidence my designs gave me and encouragement from the positive responses, I launched Gaâla along with my husband and a team of talented Belarusian artisans.

 Sustainability and Upcycling

 Not wanting to add to the fashion industry's careless consumption model, Gaâla's founder, Kelly de Gaalon, began looking into the operations of clothing companies in detail.
 She discovered that in many cases, excellent quality fabrics used by high-end fashion houses are produced in excess and consequently end up in landfills or incinerated.